 • Evidence of mature consideration of the long-term value and direction of the work and of its collaborative nature.

 • The potential for the project to contribute to creative and original research or educational activities in the study of China, Taiwan, and the Chinese diaspora in Australia and overseas.

-• Potential to stimulate cross-campus collaboration with ANU Chinese studies' specialists, and also international or domestic academic collaborations.
+• Potential to stimulate inter-disciplinary collaboration with ANU Chinese studies’ specialists and/or with scholars at other Australian universities.

-Applications will be assessed on a competitive basis by a panel of ANU Chinese studies' specialists from a range of disciplinary backgrounds, chaired by the Associate Dean (Research), College of Asia & the Pacific.
+Applications will be assessed on a competitive basis by a panel of ANU China specialists from a range of disciplinary backgrounds.
+The panel will be chaired by the Associate Dean (Research), College of Asia & the Pacific.

 Submitting an application